 - Tech crew (TD + 4)

-Three curved LED walls wrapped the floor, each one running a world the machine could render: a Hendrick Motorsports race shop, the BAC track car under studio light, an off-road desert, a deep-water dive.
-A Z8 Fury and a monitor sat in front of every wall, so a guest could step straight from the content to the workstation that made it.
-Floor graphics carried each theme down to the ground, from a Hendrick pit box to raw desert sand.
+Three curved LED walls wrapped the floor at Classic Car Club Manhattan, each one running a world the workstation could produce.
+A Hendrick Motorsports race shop.
+The BAC track car under studio light.
+An off-road desert.
+A deep-water dive.
+In front of every wall sat a Z8 Fury and a monitor, so a guest could step from the picture straight to the machine that made it, and the floor graphics carried each theme all the way to the ground.

 Next deep dive